Oar: Oars used as trophies

 The sport of competitive rowing has developed a tradition of using an oar as a memento of significant race wins.
 A 'trophy oar' is not presented at the end of the race as a more familiar precious metal cup might be, but rather given by the club, school or university that the winning crew or rower represented.

 A trophy oar is a competition oar that has been painted in the club colours and has then had the details of the race signwritten on the face of the blade.
-The most common format would have the coat of arms or crest of the club or school positioned in the centre, with the crew names and the race details arranged around this.
+The most common format has the coat of arms or crest of the club or school positioned in the centre, with the crew names and the race details arranged around this.

-Many older universities (Oxford and Cambridge would be prime examples, as well as Yale and Harvard) and their colleges have long histories of using the trophy oar and many examples are on display in club houses around the world.
+Many older universities (Oxford and Cambridge for example, as well as Yale and Harvard) and their colleges have long histories of using the trophy oar and many examples are on display in club houses around the world.

 In culture

-The Norwegian municipalities of Fedje and Herøy both have oars in their coat-of-arms.
+In Norway, both Fedje Municipality and Herøy Municipality both have oars in their coat of arms.

 Oars have been used to describe various animals with characteristics that closely resemble the said rowing implement.
 The members of the Family Regalecidae, elongated deep-sea fishes, are called oarfish because their body shape is similar to that of an oar.
 The hawksbill turtle's genus of Eretmochelys is derived from the Greek root eretmo, which roughly translates to oar.
 The turtle was so-named because of the oar-like shape of its front flippers.